 Dr. de los Reyes is a Professor of Civil, Construction, and Environmental Engineering, Associate Faculty of Microbiology, and Training Faculty of Biotechnology at North Carolina State University.
 In 2013, he was named a University Faculty Scholar.
 He teaches undergraduate and graduate classes on wastewater treatment plant design, environmental biotechnology and microbiology, fundamentals of environmental engineering, and water and sanitation for developing countries.

 He has conducted workshops for wastewater treatment plant operators and professionals in the US and the Philippines.
-He has also worked in water and sanitation issues in developing countries, and has collaborations in the Philippines, India, China, South Africa, Belgium, Brazil, and Malawi.
-He is a TED Fellow (www.ted.com), and his TED talk on sanitation has been viewed over 700,000 times.
-He received the Gordon Fair Award in Environmental Engineering Education in 2015, the Outstanding Extension Award from NC State, and is a Balik-Scientist awardee of the Philippine Government.
+He has also worked in water and sanitation issues in developing countries, and has collaborations in the Philippines, India, China, South Africa, Belgium, and Malawi.
+He is a TED Fellow (www.ted.com), and his TED talk on sanitation has been viewed over 750,000 times.
+He has received the Gordon Fair Award in Environmental Engineering Education, the Outstanding Teacher, Outstanding Extension, and Global Outreach Awards from NC State, and is a Balik-Scientist awardee of the Philippine Government.
 He was named Outstanding Alumnus of the University of the Philippines, Outstanding Young Alumnus of Iowa State University, and Outstanding Alumnus of Phil.
 Science HS.
 He has received the US National Science Foundation CAREER Award.

 His students have won state (NC AWWA/WEA), national (WEF, AAEE) and international (IWA) awards for research presentations and posters.
 Current and past research projects include: molecular analysis and modeling of the competition between filaments and floc-formers in activated sludge, ecophysiology of nitrifiers and denitrifiers in microbial floc, N removal from swine waste, fate of bioagents in landfills, microbial characterization of landfills, molecular techniques for groundwater remediation sites, foam control methods, factors affecting fats, oils, and grease deposits in sewers, wastewater treatment for rural areas, water reuse systems, novel molecular techniques for detecting denitrifiers, energy from co-digestion, and solving pit latrine emptying problems.